pablomrtinn/pablomrtinn/README.md

 My journey into technology was sparked by a childhood fascination with how video games worked, but that curiosity quickly evolved into a deep passion for **Software Engineering** and system architecture.

 While I still enjoy game development as a creative outlet, my primary focus is on building robust and efficient software.
-I have a solid foundation in low-level programming with **Assembly, C, and C++**, and I have worked on graphical projects using **OpenGL**.
+I have a solid foundation in low-level programming with **Java, C, and C++**, and I have worked on graphical projects using **OpenGL**.

 Currently, I'm expanding my expertise in **Python** and frontend technologies (HTML, CSS, and JavaScript).
 My goal is to become a versatile Full-stack developer, bridging the gap between high-performance logic and modern user experiences.